milokp/ETS2Dashboards/README.md

 ## What's outright not working, impossible, or problematic

-* At this point, I'm still working on getting the fee/toll/ferry/train display to work
+* ~At this point, I'm still working on getting the fee/toll/ferry/train display to work~
-  *  Currently it hides itself completely, all the time
+  *  ~Currently it hides itself completely, all the time~
-  *  It should show itself for a period of time after any of those events happen
+  *  ~It should show itself for a period of time after any of those events happen~
-  *  Investigations continue as to why it does not
+  *  ~Investigations continue as to why it does not~
 * I'm not exactly happy with the way I'm indicating Liftable and Steerable axels on the truck/trailer graphics (LS text over wheels)
-*  Nor that the liftable axels don't color code correctly
+* Nor that the liftable axels don't color code correctly for damage
 * Does not appear to be possible to display hired driver income or bank payments
 * Consumption value is litrers/100Km average since trip reset
   * Would have liked to do an immediate consumption value instead/in addition, but ETS2 does not export that value that I could find
   * Does this change based on the make/model?
 Possibly, had to add an inertia() function with the New Actros to prevent it from having odd jitter